Updated on February 24th, 2023 by Felix Martinez

 Real Estate Investment Trusts, or REITs for short, are a core holding for many income investors due to their high dividend yields.
 The coronavirus pandemic was devastating for many REITs, but not all struggled in 2020.
-Agree Realty (ADC) sailed through 2020 with multiple dividend increases, and the company has returned to funds-from-operations growth in 2021.
+Agree Realty (ADC) sailed through 2020 with multiple dividend increases, and the company has returned to funds-from-operations growth in 2021 and beyond.

 Agree Realty’s dividend yield is well above the S&P 500 average.
 And it has a high level of dividend safety, along with the potential for high dividend growth in the coming years.

-Agree Realty is a retail REIT.
-As of June 30th, it owned and operated a portfolio of 1,262 properties, located in 46 states covering approximately 26.1 million square feet of gross leasable area.
-As of the 2021 second quarter, the portfolio was approximately 99.5% leased, and had a weighted-average remaining lease term of approximately 9.7 years.
-The stock has a market capitalization above $5 billion.
+Agree Realty is a retail Real Estate Investment Trust.
+As of December 31st, 2022, it owned and operated a portfolio of 1,839 properties located in 48 states covering approximately 38.1 million square feet of gross leasable area.
+As of the 2022 fourth quarter, the portfolio was about 99.7% leased and had a weighted average remaining lease term of approximately 8.8 years.
+The stock has a market capitalization above $6.6 billion.

-It has a diversified property portfolio, as its top 3 tenants comprise less than 15% of annual base rent.
+It has a diversified property portfolio, as its top 3 tenants comprise less than 16.2% of the annual base rent.
 Properties span a number of different industry groups, including grocery stores, home improvement retailers, auto service, and convenience stores.

 Source: Investor Presentation

-In the most recent quarter, adjusted Funds From Operation increased 41.6% to $57.6 million.
-FFO-per-share increased 16% to $0.88 for the quarter, compared with the same quarter last year.
+In the most recent quarter, adjusted Funds From Operation increased by 3.9% to $84.4 million.
+FFO-per-share increased 4.9% to $0.86 for the quarter, compared to last year’s quarter.

-In the 2021 first half, core FFO increased 43% to $112 million.
-Adjusted FFO increased 41% to $110 million, while on a per-share basis adjusted FFO rose 9.2%.
+For the full year of 2022, Adjusted FFO increased 28.7% to $304 million, while on a per-share basis, adjusted FFO rose 9.1%.
 Per-share AFFO growth was much lower than overall AFFO growth due to the dilutive impact of share issuances.
-Still, the company has generated strong growth to begin 2021, even on a per-share basis.
+Still, the company has generated strong growth for 2022, even on a per-share basis.

 Agree Realty grew adjusted funds from operations by an average of just over 6% in the past five years.
-We estimate they can continue growing AFFO on average at the mid-point, at 5.0% into 2026.
-We see Agree Realty being able to grow AFFO through their three-pronged growth strategy revolving around acquisitions, development, and partner capital solutions.
+We estimate the trust can continue growing AFFO on average at the mid-point of 4.5% into 2028.
+We see Agree Realty being able to grow AFFO through its three-pronged growth strategy revolving around acquisitions, development, and partner capital solutions.

-Future growth is likely, as Agree Realty continues to invest in new properties.
-Agree Realty invested approximately $366 million in 59 retail net lease properties in the second quarter.
-Looking back further, it has invested $5 billion in properties since 2010.
+As Agree Realty continues to invest in new properties, future growth is likely.
+Agree Realty invested approximately $404.9 million in 131 retail net lease properties in the fourth quarter.
+Looking back further, it has invested over $5 billion in properties since 2015.